novasamatech/substrate-sdk-ios/README.md

 ## License

-SubstrateSdk is available under the MIT license.
+SubstrateSdk is available under the Apache Version 2.0 license.
 See the LICENSE file for more info.